Creamy mushrooms on toast

 1/3 cup cream

-Heat the oil in a very large pan, you want the mushrooms to be spread out as much as possible, pan and add the mushrooms with the salt and pepper.
-Cook on medium high heat till the mushrooms have given out their liquid, about 3-4 minutes.
+Heat the oil in a very large pan.
+If you want the mushrooms to be spread out as much as possible, pan and add the mushrooms with the salt and pepper.
+Cook on medium-high heat till the mushrooms have given out their liquid, about 3-4 minutes.
 Add the thyme and lemon/lime zest and toss well.
-After the liquids have evaporated and the mushrooms are beginning to brown, add the lime/lemon juice and nutmeg and toss well again.
+After the liquids have evaporated and the mushrooms begin to brown, add the lime/lemon juice and nutmeg and toss well again.
 Let the mushrooms brown fairly well and evenly.
-If not assembling the toasts set the mix aside at this point taking care the mushrooms do not burn as they cool down.
+If not assembling the toasts, set the mix aside at this point, taking care the mushrooms do not burn as they cool down.

 To finish, toast the bread and set aside.

-Heat up the mushroom mix and add the cream mixing it in well.
-Cook for 3-4 minutes till the sauce is thickened and reduced.
+Heat the mushroom mix and add the cream, mixing it in well.
+Cook for 3-4 minutes until the sauce is thickened and reduced.

-Load on the toasts and top with minced parsley.
+Load on the toast and top with minced parsley.
 Serve immediately so the toasts do not get soggy.